smyrgeorge/sqlx4k/README.md

     tx.execute("update sqlx4k set test = 'updated' where id = 66;").getOrThrow()
 }

-// Or you can use the `withCurrent` method to get the transaction and execute the block in ongoid transaction. suspend fun doMoreBusinessLogic(): Unit = TransactionContext.withCurrent {
+// Or you can use the `withCurrent` method to get the transaction and execute the block in ongoing transaction. suspend fun doMoreBusinessLogic(): Unit = TransactionContext.withCurrent {
+    // Continue operating within the same database transaction }

+// You can also pass the db instance to `withCurrent`.
+// If a transaction is already active, the block runs within it; otherwise, a new transaction is started for the block. suspend fun doExtraBusinessLogic(): Unit = TransactionContext.withCurrent(db) {
-    // Continue operating within the same database transaction execute("update sqlx4k set test = 'updated' where id = 66;").getOrThrow()
+    // Continue operating within the same database transaction }
-}
 ```